SpizhovyiMaxDev/SpizhovyiMaxDev/README.md

 - **J&R Custom Woodwork:** Designed and developed a modern website to showcase custom woodworking products, enhancing client engagement.
   **[View Demo](https://jrcustomwoodwork.ca)**

-## Professional Development
+## About Me

+I am a dedicated software developer currently pursuing a diploma in Computer Information Systems at **Okanagan College**, with a focus on **Java**, **Data Structures**, **Networking**, and **Unix**.
+My academic journey has equipped me with the technical foundation to build scalable and efficient software solutions.
 With over three years of experience in **JavaScript** application development, I have advanced my frontend development skills by completing hands-on projects and courses taught by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) on **Udemy**.
 These experiences enabled me to master React.js and its ecosystem, including **React Router**, **Redux**, and **Redux Toolkit**, allowing me to create dynamic, user-centric interfaces.
 Inspired by **Robert C. Martin’s (Clean Code)**, I strive to write expressive, maintainable code and excel at breaking down complex tasks into manageable components.

 ## 📚 Favourite Books